ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Using Scores to Display Content

-The score factors returned by ewach configured service can be used to control the disaplay of content within dialogs.
+The score factors returned by each configured service can be used to control the display of content within dialogs.
 For example `factors['subscribe.google.com'].isReadyToPay` would be the "ready to pay" score factor from the `subscribe.google.com` service (also known as `amp-subscriptions-google`).
-Similarly `factors['local'].isReadyToPay` would be for the local service and `scores['subscribe.google.com'].supporsViewer` would be the score factor for the Google service supporting the current viewer.
+Similarly `factors['local'].isReadyToPay` would be for the local service and `scores['subscribe.google.com'].supportsViewer` would be the score factor for the Google service supporting the current viewer.

 Sample usage: